-As I've explained above, Options should neither have accepted Mr B's introduction from CL&P nor proceeded with his SIPP application.
-I think it's fair and reasonable to uphold this complaint on that basis alone, so I do not think it's necessary to consider the due diligence Options carried out on the investments Mr B made subsequent to that.
+As I've explained above, Options should neither have accepted Mr T's introduction from CL&P nor proceeded with his SIPP application.
+I think it's fair and reasonable to uphold this complaint on that basis alone, so I do not think it's necessary to consider the due diligence Options carried out on the investments Mr T made subsequent to that.
+The only point I'll make is that both of these investments, Store First and WBP, were routinely being recommended by CL&P as part of its sales practice.

-Did Options act fairly and reasonably in proceeding with Mr B's instructions?
+Did Options act fairly and reasonably in proceeding with Mr T's instructions?

 I note that Options has made the point that COBS 11.2.19R obliged it to execute investment instructions.
 It effectively says that once the SIPP has been established, it is required to execute the specific instructions of its client.
-Before considering this point, I think it is important for me to reiterate that, it was not fair and reasonable for Options to have accepted Mr B's SIPP application from CL&P in the first place.
-So, in my opinion, Mr B's SIPP should not have been established and the opportunity to execute investment instructions or proceed in reliance on an indemnity should not have arisen at all.
+Before considering this point, I think it is important for me to reiterate that, it was not fair and reasonable for Options to have accepted Mr T's SIPP application from CL&P in the first place.
+So, in my opinion, Mr T's SIPP should not have been established and the opportunity to execute investment instructions or proceed in reliance on an indemnity should not have arisen at all.